CANADA FX-DEBT-C$ sinks as equities drop, investors seek safety

 By Andrea Hopkins

-TORONTO, Aug 4 (Reuters) - The Canadian dollar dropped to its lowest point against the greenback since July 11 on Thursday, hit by a broad stock market selloff and worries about the U.S. and global economic recovery.
+TORONTO, Aug 4 (Reuters) - The Canadian dollar tumbled nearly 2 U.S. cents to hit a five-week low against the greenback on Thursday, hurt by a broad stock market sell-off and worries about the U.S. and global economic recovery.

-The yen tumbled after Japan intervened to curb its strength, a move seen having a transitory impact as global economic concerns keep demand for the safe-haven currency high.
-Japan's move came one day after the Swiss National Bank unexpectedly cut interest rates to cap a soaring Swiss franc.
+Efforts by Japan and Switzerland in recent days to stem their currencies' rise against the U.S. dollar helped the greenback, sending commodity-linked currencies like the Canadian and Australian dollars sharply lower.
 [FRX/]

-The efforts by Japan and Switzerland to stem their currencies' rise against the U.S. dollar helped the greenback at least briefly, sending commodity-linked currencies like the Canadian and Australian dollars sharply lower.

-Global stock markets also dropped, with North American indexes off more than 2 percent at midday, as worried investors took to the sidelines awaiting better economic news.
+Global stock markets also plunged, with U.S. indexes dropping more than 4 percent and Toronto's main index down more than 3 percent as worried investors took to the sidelines awaiting better economic news.
+[MKTS/GLOB]

 "You're basically just in a fundamental risk-off frame of mind right now.
 It's the events in Europe, it's the equity markets catching up to the realization that earnings alone can't get you over this hump, and that you really are in a world where a lot more can go wrong than can go right," said David Tulk, chief Canada macro strategist at TD Securities.